 We think the Megaboom 3 is the better speaker, but the Wonderboom 2 is the better portable speaker: it doesn't have the bells and whistles of its big sibling but it's very loud and a lot more affordable.

-The JBL Charge 5 is a relatively small IP67-rated speaker, although that's relative: it's chunkier and a bit more in your face than, say, the B&O A1.
+The JBL Charge 5 is a relatively small IP67-rated speaker, although that's relative: it's chunkier and a bit more in your face than, say, the B&O A1 or the Flip 6.
 And it's a lot louder than you might expect, delivering powerful, punchy sound with impressive detail and clarity that doesn't disappear when you turn up the volume.

 There are a few important differences between the Charge and its rivals.
 One is that it's purely a Bluetooth speaker; there's no Aux port for cable connections.
 And another is that you can use it to charge your phone, because it doubles as a power bank.
 If you don't use it as a charger you can expect to get about 20 hours of tunes from a single charge.